Editor Plugins

 }

-sync_to_model method can be called on every frame in update method of the interaction mode (see below) - it tracks the amount of scene nodes representing points of the line and if there's mismatch, it recreates the entire set. remove_points should be used when the gizmo is about to be deleted (usually together with the interaction mode).
+sync_to_model method can be called on every frame in update method of the interaction mode (see below) - it tracks the number of scene nodes representing points of the line and if there's mismatch, it recreates the entire set. remove_points should be used when the gizmo is about to be deleted (usually together with the interaction mode).

 All interaction with scene nodes should be performed using interaction modes.
 Interaction mode is a tiny abstraction layer, that re-routes input from the scene previewer to the modes.
 We'll create our own interaction mode that will allow us to move points of the line.
 Every interaction mode must implement InteractionMode trait.
 Unfortunately, the editor's still mostly undocumented, due to its unstable API.
 There are quite a lot of methods in this trait: